 In 1999, an artist was commissioned to help improve a subway leading from Waterloo Station.
-In 2019 the same artist protested about efforts to restore the art.
+In 2019 the same artist protested about the efforts to restore the art.

-The artist is Sue Hubbard, and the work of art is Eurydice, a long poem that was stenciled into the walls of a subway linking the station to the IMAX cinema by Railtrack, with the Arts Council and the BFI.
+The artist is Sue Hubbard, and the work of art is Eurydice, a long poem that was stencilled into the walls of a subway linking the station to the IMAX cinema by Railtrack, with the Arts Council and the BFI.

 Written in a series of three-lined stepped stanzas the poem was set out so that it could be read whilst walking through the tunnel.
 Using the metaphor of Eurydice descending into the underworld it aimed to make walkers feel safe.
 As well as the classical myth, the poem’s imagery makes reference to London’s Thameside history and to the famous Waterloo clock, a meeting point in so many British films.

 That was eight years ago, and all seemed quiet until recently.

 Builders were spotted in the tunnels, seemingly working on repainting the walls.